krakenjs/nemo/README.md

 Custom arguments can be useful for programmatically customizing Nemo configuration.

-Use `--U` or `--allow-unknown-args` to prevent Nemo from validating CLI arguments
+Use `-U` or `--allow-unknown-args` to prevent Nemo from validating CLI arguments

 ```sh
 $ ./bin/nemo -U --myCustomArg myValue --anotherArg